MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DisabledWebPartIds

 Allows administrators to prevent certain web parts from being added to pages or rendering on pages on which they were previously added.
-Currently, only the folling web parts can be disabled in such a manner:
+Currently, only the following web parts can be disabled in such a manner:

 - Amazon Kindle: 46698648-fcd5-41fc-9526-c7f7b2ace919
 - YouTube: 544dd15b-cf3c-441b-96da-004d5a8cea1d